ryan-mcclue/ryan-mcclue/src/behavioural.md

 * "Why did you leave previous job?"
 I'm incredidly appreciative of the opportunities provided to me and what I was able to learn, however it just wasn't a good fit for me and now I'm looking for new challenges and want to grow

-* "What's a typical day like?"
-  "What are you favourite parts of the job?"
-  "Opportunities for career advancement?"

 * "Top 5 strengths"
 performace aware programming (multithreading, ILP, profiler)